juandelgado/wordy-slack-bot/README.md

 ### Getting your own Wordy

-Getting Wordy up and running for your Slack currently is not the most straightforward process.
+Getting Wordy up and running for your Slack isn't currently the most straightforward process.
 You can get more info in the [development docs](./docs/development.md), but you will need:

  * To be an admin of a Slack organization, so you can create an app and a bot.
  * Some server to run Wordy.
 You can roll your own or maybe use something like [BeepBoop](https://beepboophq.com/).